 Nerves can also become damaged during a tooth extraction, which may be due to an unsatisfactory level of care and be evidence of dental negligence.
 If your dentist removes the wrong tooth, and unfortunately this does happen from time to time, you can then bring a claim for dental negligence compensation.

 Before your dentist carries out this, or any other, treatment, you should be made fully aware of the dangers and risks involved.
 You should also be confident in the level of skill your dentist holds, as well as knowing the method they will be taking in order to repair the problem.

 There are number of reasons why teeth may need to be removed.
 If you’re experiencing a certain level of tooth decay, they may require extraction in order to prevent further issues.
 Gum disease can lead to the loosening of teeth, so if there is too much damage to be repaired, your dentist may suggest removal.
-Additionally, extra teeth may develop in the mouth causing it to become crowded, which will therefore lead to extraction.
 Wisdom teeth removal is also a common procedure carried out by dentists.

 A tooth should not be extracted unless you have undergone a thorough oral examination by your dentist, which in most cases will include an x-ray in order to establish the best way to complete the removal.
 It’s also important you ensure that your dentist is aware of your dental and medical history before the treatment commences.

 It’s common for a simple extraction to take place using local anaesthetic, which will remove pain throughout the procedure allowing the tooth to be loosened and removed.
 Although you will be conscious during the treatment, discomfort will be reduced to a minimum as the area is numbed before the extraction attempt.